 What to do at a Road Traffic Accident

-But, before a roadside mechanic can see your car, there are certain things that you must do at the scene of the crash in order to comply with the law.
+There are certain things that you must do at the scene of the crash in order to comply with the law.
 This applies regardless of whether you caused the accident or not.
-It also applies if your vehicle's 'presence' was a factor in the accident, even if it was not directly involved in the collision.
+It also applies if your vehicle’s ‘presence’ was a factor in the accident, even if it was not directly involved in the collision.

 At the accident scene